Overnight Doula FAQs

 I had a hard delivery, what type of care do you offer me?

-We are very well versed in all forms of support for birthing parents.
-As we also work in the birth doula field, we can help you process your birth story and offer guidance and insight if your delivery was intense.
-We also use the Edinburgh scale of perinatal mood disorder screening (it's a self assessment tool we provide to you) and we are always watching for signs of perinatal mood disorders.
-There are also tips and tricks for recovery from either a vaginal delivery or a cesarean and we offer all of that support to those who are freshly delivered.
+We are very well versed in all forms of support for recovering parents.
+We can help you process your birth story and offer guidance and insight if your delivery was intense.
+We use the Edinburgh scale of perinatal mood disorder screening (it's a self assessment tool we provide to you) and we are always watching for signs of perinatal mood disorders.
+There are tips and tricks for recovery from either a vaginal delivery or a cesarean and we offer all of that support to those who are freshly delivered.
 We are there for all areas of post-birth recovery.
+For our clients who welcomed their babies through adoption or surrogacy, we are emotional support as you navigate the ups and downs of finally having your own baby in your arms.
+Our doulas have all worked with parents who suffered loss prior to their baby's arrival as well, and are happy to listen to you and support as needed during this bittersweetly joyful time.

 I'm planning to breastfeed though, so will this even be helpful?

-Absolutely yes.
+Absolutely, yes.
 We are passionate about supporting the feeding plan your family is aiming for.
-For some families that looks like your doula bringing the baby/ies to you when it's time to feed, or we are happy to bottle feed during the night.
+For some families, that looks like the doula bringing the baby/ies to you when it's time to feed, or we are happy to bottle feed pumped milk during the night.
 This is a very individual plan and our expertise in lactation comes in very handy here.
 We support ALL ways of feeding an infant, be it breast or bottle, supplemented with formula or donor milk... you get to decide and we are here to help you sort it out.

 Do you work with twins?